Connecting Dubai with Efficiency

 Green Line Highlights

-- Etisalat – Northern terminus serving residential areas
+- e& – Northern terminus serving residential areas (formerly Etisalat)

 - Al Ghubaiba – Close to Dubai Creek and traditional souks